Reducibility of low dimensional Poincar\'e duality spaces: Further remarks

 \subsection{Higher dimensional complexes}

-I will now use the 5-dimensional analog of \cref{reduction dim 4} to show that there exists a 5-dimensional PD space $X$ which is not reducible.
+We now want to show how to use the geometric method of \cref{section3} to show that there exists a 5-dimensional PD complex $X$ which is not reducible.
 The example is of course well-known and several proofs are possible.
+The complex $X$ is given as follows.